DylanEsguerra/ImagePhase/README.md

 **Ising Model Simulation Flask App**

-This Flask app simulates the behavior of the Ising model over an external magnetic field using an uploaded image as the initial spin configuration.
+This Flask app simulates the behavior of the Ising model over an external magnetic field of an uploaded image.
 The Ising model is a mathematical model used to describe the behavior of magnetic materials, particularly how their magnetic spins interact with each other and with an external magnetic field.

 **How it works:**